 Chelle's expert tip: The bar is inside, but you will want to enjoy your drink outside under a market umbrella with your toes in the sand.

 Located at the base of the Apollo Condominium complex and adjacent to the access for South Marco Beach, it has the proper casual beach bar feel.
 It actually has two bars.
 The outdoor bamboo bar serves guests who prefer drinking and dining al fresco.
 But keep a close watch on your food: Seagulls like to zip through and help themselves.
 There's access to Sunset Grille right from the beach, so it gets a lot of hungry, thirsty beachers.
-Inside where it's cooler, the other bar encompasses sports televisions.
+Inside where it's cooler, the other bar provides sports televisions.
 Most people come for finger food, sandwiches, burgers and seafood baskets, but the menu also tackles seafood, ribs and pasta.

 Recommended for Beach Bars because: Convenient to the South Beach access, it is full-service food and drink.